 This paragraph is a summarized version of section III.6 - for more details, please refer to it.

 which allows us to record statistics (more details in section III.6.)
-These statistics are recorded anonymously and are only accessible to CartONG.
-If you perform a personally identifiable action via third party services on our website or blog - for example, by subscribing to our MailChimp
+These statistics are recorded anonymously and are only accessible to a restricted list of people within CartONG.
+If you perform an action for which you are required to share and store personal information via third-party services on our communication platforms - for example, by subscribing to our MailChimp

 newsletter (more information on this in Section II.1.) or by making a non-anonymous donation via HelloAsso

-(more information on this in Section II.8.) - your browsing habits may be recorded by these third party services in a way that is attributable to you.
+(more information on this in Section II.8.) - y your browsing habits may be recorded by these third party services.
 If you wish to obtain more information on this point, we invite you to read section III.8. on the management of cookies.
-However, please note that CartONG does not deposit any advertising cookies and that all third-party cookies are blocked by default on the website and blog.
+However, please note that CartONG minimizes depositing advertising cookies as much as possible and that all third-party cookies are blocked by default on its communication platforms.

-• All the pages of the website and the blog that allow the entry of personal data are under the https protocol.
+• All the pages of CartONG communication platforms that allow the entry of personal data are under the https protocol.
 However, we cannot guarantee the security of your personal computer or of the Internet, and any online communication is at the user's own risk (including on our website).
 Please do not hesitate to inform us of any signs that may indicate a lack of security.

 III.
 Legal information that we are required to provide you with, according to the GDPR & the French Loi Informatique & Libertés